My family and I...

 The Second Wedding

-While some of my siblings were a little disappointed that they would need to wait until our second day in Colorado to begin using the kayaks, I began wondering if the wedding already had a photographer.
-I remember so clearly thinking, "Surely they do - every wedding that is only 2 months away already has a photographer!"
+While some of my siblings were a little disappointed that they would need to wait until our second day in Colorado to begin using the kayaks, I began wondering if the wedding had a photographer.
+I can still remember thinking to myself, "Surely they do - every wedding that is only 2 months away already has a photographer!"
 Eventually I figured it wouldn't hurt to ask, and a message was passed through the conference center staff to the couple.
 I said I loved photography, had photographed a wedding, and that if they didn't have a photographer I would love to show them some sample photos.
 The reply came back that they needed a photographer and wanted me to take the photos!

 My whole family drove out to Colorado a day early that year, and what an amazing second wedding it was for me to photograph.
 A stunning location, an amazing couple, and bright sunshine made for a day I'll always remember.